This is the multi-page printable view of this section. Click here to print.

 1. Run build.sh to get Dockerfiles for each scenario

-2. Edit the docker-compose.yaml file to point to your quay.io repository (optional)
+2. Edit the docker-compose.yaml file to point to your quay.io repository (optional; required if you want to push)

 OR